Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/apis/management-api.md

 ---
-title: Experiment Management API (BETA)
+title: Management API (Beta)
-description:
+description: REST API for managing feature flags and experiment configurations.
 ---

 The Experiment management API can be used to programmatically create and control flags and experiments.